NANBF Women's Bodybuilding Guidelines

 - Side Serratus

-- Coaches are to refrain from using threatening or foul language while at IPE/NANBF events.
+- Coaches are to refrain from using threatening or foul language while at WNBF/NANBF events.

 - Coaches are not permitted to sit in the row of seats located directly behind the judging table.